rusty-bits/OC-tool/README.md

 `git clone https://github.com/rusty-bits/OC-tool`
 `cd OC-tool`

-place your config.plist file in the appropriate directory, or copy and edit one of the sample plist files. eg.
+copy your `config.plist` file into the `INPUT` folder, or copy and edit one of the sample plist files.

-`cp Docs/SampleFull.plist RELEASE/config.plist` for building a release version

-`cp Docs/SampleFull.plist DEBUG/config.plist` for building a debug version
+e.g. `cp Docs/SampleFull.plist INPUT/config.plist`

 ---

 **Requirements**

 - `git` is installed
+- `jshon` is installed (needed currently, will rewrite to remove this requirement soon)

-- `xcodebuild`, `nasm`, and `mtoc` are installed and configured to run from the command line
+To build from source instead of using prebuilt releases `xcodebuild`, `nasm`, and `mtoc` need to be installed and configured to run from the command line, they are not required to use prebuilts

 - if you want the tool to compile .dsl files into .aml on the fly, `iasl` needs to be installed, but I recommend you compile them yourself and place them in the extras directory.
 The tool will copy what's needed to the EFI directory.